Pages

 1. Dirt: not the dirt that is dirty, dusty and makes a mess, but the dirt in the garden.
 The dirt, better called soil, that tucks in seeds and roots.
 The soil that gets under my fingernails in the spring time .

 1. Order: Order lends a calmness within my day.
-Creativity does require an energy that appears to also create disorder.
+Creativity does require an energy that can also create disorder.
 But at the end of my day, I put my ‘toys’ away to create the quieter energy I need to sleep.

 1. Beauty: Colours, shapes, the mechanics of our bodies….I seem unable to describe what beauty means to me.
 I only know that I cherish beauty in all people, the environment and my personal surroundings.